arjuntestgithub/Data-Analysis/README.md

 Conclusion:
-This multi-platform data analysis project offers a comprehensive look at user behavior, content consumption, and product preferences across different industries—streaming, e-commerce, and music.
+This multi-platform data analysis project offers a comprehensive look at user behavior, content consumption, and product preferences across different industries streaming, e-commerce, and music.
 The insights generated could lead to improvements in recommendation systems, customer engagement, and overall user experience on each platform.